 Caroline and Craig Makepeace, founders of yTravelBlog.com

-“People will be more focused on local travel and travel within their own countries.
+“People will be more focused on local and green travel, and likely turn to exploring their own countries.
 They’ll be avoiding plane travel for some time and so road trips will be popular.
 I think people will head to smaller towns, and seek quieter and more isolated experiences in state and national parks.
 While people will still seek out international travel, I don’t see this being hugely popular again for at least 12 – 18 months.
 Festivals and large events won’t be a huge travel draw-card for that period of time either, and the cruising industry could be in for some troubling times.
 However, this is a wonderful opportunity for everyone to fall in love with their own countries and support local businesses.

 Do a little thought experiment and think of what in your own country would you most want to visit.
 Start planning for it.
 Be ready to grab those deals when it all turns around.
 Start planning for your dream international trips as well, but perhaps hold them in the plans for next year.
 Then you’ll be ready to jump on those deals too.
 Everything starts with a dream and nothing will happen unless you commit to it and make a plan.
 So, do that during this time.”

 Cory and G, founders of You Could Travel

 “Most people probably wish that traveling will simply go back to “normal” after the pandemic.
 However, we should understand that normality is not in the books anymore.
 Of course, we cannot predict what will really happen but we believe there will be a lot more checks enforced at borders, including temperature and health checks.

 We believe that some travelers will definitely be a lot more aware of their surroundings and try to keep away from people.
 Train and car travel might become more popular than planes.
 We also expect and hope that travelers will put a lot of pressure on governments and travel operators to clean and disinfect more often.
 We are talking about everything from bus handles, to airplanes and airport toilets.